biosmanager/unity-openvr-tracking/README.md

 You can not open the SteamVR tracker role UI when no HMD is connected.
 In this case you can either edit `steamvr.vrsettings` or use this tool:
 [SteamVR tracker role utility](https://github.com/biosmanager/steamvr-tracker-role-utility).

+## Pose prediction

+To predict poses into the future, one can adjust the `predictedSecondsToPhotonsFromNow` parameter of `OVRT_Manager`.